 In Catholicism, the Mass is a celebration of the Eucharist, where Catholics participate together in “Holy Communion.”

 In support of their erroneous doctrine of Transubstantiation, Catholics appeal to John 6:53-54.
 However, Jesus had already defined what He meant here back in verse 35, where Jesus refers to Himself as the “Bread of Life” – “he who comes to Me will not hunger [thus, coming to Him is equivalent to ‘eating His flesh’], and he who believes in Me will never thirst [thus, believing in Him is equivalent to ‘drinking His blood’].”
 Further, unlike the Synoptics, the Gospel John never even records Jesus’ institution of the Last Supper.
-Further, the historical time frame of the institution of the Lord’s Super would have been not until John 13, which was a different context than that of chapter 6, and at least one year later!
+Further, the historical time frame of the institution of the Lord’s Super would have been not until John 13, which was a different context than that of chapter 6, and at least a year later!
 In his Commentary on John, Calvin pointed out, “Indeed, it would have been inept and unreasonable to preach about the Lord’s Supper before He had instituted it.”

 Key Text: Col. 2:3: “In whom [Christ] are hidden all the treasures of wisdom and knowledge.”